 In the 21st century, the enemies of free thought have taken on new and different guises – giant corporate behemoths, sprawling national security agencies, gutted regulatory commissions.
 Bereft of any real moral compass or sense of social responsibility, their work to surveil and control us are no less nefarious than their 16th- and 18th- and 20th- century predecessors’.
 They are all part of what Kaufman calls the Monsterverse.

-The New Enlightenment maps out the opportunities to mobilize for the fight ahead of us.
+The New Enlightenment and the Fight to Free Knowledge maps out the opportunities to mobilize for the fight ahead of us.
 With the Internet and other means of media production and distribution – video especially – at hand, knowledge institutions like universities, libraries, museums, and archives have a special responsibility now to counter misinformation, disinformation, and fake news – and especially efforts to control the free flow of information.